alibahrami633/commerce-product-listing/README.md

-# Getting Started with Create React App
+# E-Commerce Sample App

+## How to intall the project
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+1. This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+2. Please refer to the link above to see how to run create-react-app.
+3. After running it, just copy "src" folder, package.json file into your project installed folder.
+4. Run "npm install" in this folder to install the required packages.

+## How to run the project

 In the project directory, you can run: